Tod Browning: The Road to Mandalay (1926)

 The picture explores one of Browning's most persistent themes: that of a parent who asserts sexual authority vicariously through their own offspring.
 As such, an Oedipal narrative is established, "a narrative that dominates Browning's work" and recognized as such by contemporary critics.

 Joe's daughter, Rosemary (Lois Moran), now a young adult, has been raised in a convent where her father left her as an infant with her uncle, Father James (Henry B. Walthall).
 Rosemary is ignorant of her parentage; she lives a chaste and penurious existence.
 Brothel keeper Joe makes furtive visits to the shop where she works as a clerk.
-His attempts to anomalously befriend the girl are met with revulsion at his freakish appearance.
-Joe resolves to undergo plastic surgery to achieve a reproachment with his daughter and redeem his sordid history.
+His attempts to anonymously befriend the girl are met with revulsion at his freakish appearance.
+Joe resolves to undergo plastic surgery to achieve a rapprochement with his daughter and redeem his sordid history.
 Father James doubts his brothers' commitment to reform and to reestablish his parenthood.
 A conflict emerges when Joe's cohorts and rivals in crime, "The Admiral" Herrington (Owen Moore) and English Charlie Wing (Kamiyama Sojin), members of "the black spiders of the Seven Seas" appear on the scene.
 The Admiral encounters Rosemary at the bazaar where she works and is instantly smitten with her; his genuine resolve to abandon his criminal life wins Rosemary's devotion and a marriage is arranged.
 When Joe discovers these developments, the full force of his "sexual frustrations" are unleashed.
 Joe's attempt to thwart his daughter's efforts to escape his control ends when Rosemary stabs her father, mortally wounding him.
 The denouement is achieved when the dying Joe consents to her marriage and Father James performs the last rites upon his brother.

 Film critic Alfred Eaker observes: "The Road to Mandalay is depraved, pop-Freudian, silent melodrama at its ripest.
 Fortunately, both Browning and Chaney approach this hodgepodge of silliness in dead earnest."
 Religious imagery commonly appears in Browning's films, "surrounding his characters with religious paraphernalia."
 Browning, a mason, uses Christian iconography to emphasize Joe's moral alienation from Rosemary.
 Biographer Stuart Rosenthal writes: